whitead/ForcePy/README.md

 ## 2020 Update

 **This proejct is very dead.
-It has been superceded by better tools.
+It has been superseded by better tools.
 For example, see our [latest work](https://github.com/ur-whitelab/hoomd-tf/)**

 Summary
 =======